oracle-samples/oaim-sandbox/README.md

 To run the application in a container; download the [source](https://github.com/oracle-samples/oaim-sandbox) and from the top-level directory:

-1. Build the image.
+1. Build the all-in-one image.

-   From the `app/` directory, build Image:
+   From the `app/` directory, build image:

    ```bash
    podman build -t oaim-sandbox .